 This same philosophy holds true for many aspects of life—stepping back and allowing certain things to happen means these things will take care of themselves, and your needs will also be met.
 You will have less stress (and less to do), and more time and energy to work on the things that truly matter, and the things you actually can control—like your attitude about everything.

 This form of letting go is not giving up.
 It’s about surrendering any obsessive attachment to particular people, outcomes and situations.
 It means showing up every day in your life with the intention to be your best self, and to do the best you know how, without expecting life to go a certain way.
-It’s about focusing on what matters and let going of what does not.
+It’s about focusing on what matters and letting go of what does not.

 The energy of someone aspiring to create something wonderful, teamed with this kind of surrender, is far more powerful and rewarding than someone determined to create outcomes with a desperate “must have” mentality.
 Surrender brings inner peace and joy, and lest we forget that our outer lives are a reflection of our inner state of being.